Foods & Agriculture Business Division – Main Businesses & Vision –

 |●||[News Releases] IoT and AI Verification Tests for Sojitz Tuna Farm Takashima’s Aquaculture Business|

 |・||Have invested in Interflour Vietnam Ltd., a company with the largest dedicated grain port in the ASEAN region, and are developing our feed and grain business using their facilities.|

 |●||[Major Business Activities] Grain and Feed Value Chain in Vietnam|

 |●||[Project Story] Grain & Feed Material Business in Vietnam|

 |・||In addition to the trade of food materials and foodstuffs, we invest in refined sugar, confectionary, and flour manufacturers.
 Based on our experience, we will provide value that captures the diversifying needs in the food market|

 |●||[News Releases] Sojitz Enters Food Service Distribution Business in Thailand|

 Business Overview and Vision

-Contributing to raising the standard of living by supplying safe and reliable food products and foodstuffs
+Helping improve living standards by supplying reliable and safe food products and foodstuffs

 Strengths That Drive Value Creation